FarmBot-Docs/farmbot-express/v1.1/assembly/plug-everything-in.md

 If you need to make any changes, you must first unplug the power supply from the wall.
 This will minimize the risk of electrical shock and the potential to permanently damage your electronics."
 %}

-If everything looks good, and you understand the precautions needed around powered electronics, go ahead and plug the **power supply** into a **GFCI protected outlet**.
+If everything looks good, and you understand the precautions needed around powered electronics, go ahead and plug the [[power supply]] into a **GFCI protected outlet**.

-If an appropriate outlet is not close enough to plug in directly, use an extension cord of the appropriate length and the green **cord protector**.
+If an appropriate outlet is not close enough to plug in directly, use an extension cord of the appropriate length and the green [[power cord protector]].

 {% include gallery.html images="
 ![power supply power connection](_images/power_supply_power_connection.png)